joelcpinheiro/joelcpinheiro.github.io/README.md

 #### Docker

-command line one, two and more...
+command line one, two and more....

 ##### Clean containers logs